 I want to model calm, peace, and patience for my little ones, but sometimes I have less than stellar moments.

 I wrestle with depression, anxiety, and self-doubt.
-When those three reared their ugly heads, I really start to struggle.
+When those three reared their ugly heads, I start to struggle.

 I get worried.